IQ (Information Quality) Tutorials and Research Aids

 - Cite and use what you find

-Information Quality, or “IQ,” is Austin Seminary's term for information literacy, which we define as the ability to effectively find, retrieve, analyze and use information appropriately, ethically and creatively.
-Austin Seminary has named information literacy as a fundamental part of the learning outcomes in its revised Master's of Divinity curriculum, which states that our MDiv graduates will "pursue and evaluate knowledge through inquiry, research, contemplation, critical thinking and practice, and wide-ranging discussion and collaboration."
+These tutorials, research aids, and our in-person training sessions are part of the IQ or Information Quality program at Austin Seminary.
+“IQ,” is our term for information literacy, which we define as the ability to effectively find, retrieve, analyze and use information appropriately, ethically and creatively.
+Austin Seminary has named information literacy as a fundamental part of the learning outcomes in its revised Master's of Divinity curriculum, which states that our graduates will "pursue and evaluate knowledge through inquiry, research, contemplation, critical thinking and practice, and wide-ranging discussion and collaboration."

 The four pillars of IQ can be remembered with the acronym FRAU: